The Will of the Empress

-The Will of the Empress is a standalone fantasy novel by Tamora Pierce, a continuation of the story of the quartets Circle of Magic and The Circle Opens.
+The Will of the Empress is a standalone fantasy novel by Tamora Pierce, published in 2005 by Scholastic Press.
+It is a continuation of the story of the quartet series Circle of Magic and The Circle Opens.

+Pierce narrates the full cast audio book, released as a 14-CD set in 2007.

 Plot summary

 Four years after the events of The Circle Opens, Briar, Daja, Sandry and Tris, now eighteen years old, are all reunited in Summersea.
 Sandry is hurt when the others, changed by their experiences abroad, are emotionally distant and refuse to communicate mind-to-mind as they once did.

 Sandry holds a title and lands she inherited from her mother, a Namornese clehame (a rank equivalent to countess).
 While Sandry lives in Emelan, a considerable portion of the revenue from the Landreg estate leaves Namorn, to the displeasure of Sandry’s cousin, Empress Berenene.
 When she learns that Berenene has been punishing Emelan economically, Sandry insists on going to the Empire to visit the estate, which is overseen by her relative Ambros fer Landreg.
 The other three reluctantly accompany her.

 In Namorn, the Empress schemes to keep the young heiress from leaving.
 Two young noblemen are instructed to court Sandry; however, she is far more taken with Pershan fer Roth, or Shan, who is one of the Empress’s favourites.
 The Empress entices Briar with the prospect of working as imperial gardener, while her chief mage, Ishabal Ladyhammer, tries to persuade Tris to remain in the Empire and practice magic.
 The Empress also notices and encourages Daja’s attraction to one of the imperial ladies-in-waiting, Rizuka fa Dalach, or Rizu.

 Shortly after arriving in Namorn, the mages encounter a mad beggar named Zhegorz.
 Tris sees that he is not truly mad but, like her, has the gift of scrying on the wind.

 Sandry discovers that the Empress has been putting financial pressure on the estate to try and force her return: only Sandry, and not Ambros, has the power to dispute the taxes Berenene has been imposing, leading to a lack of money for vital repairs.
 The mage is also horrified to learn of a Namornese custom which permits a man to kidnap a woman and hold her captive until she signs a marriage contract.